susmit31/obsidian/English.md

 - **Highbrow** - intellectual
 - **Maelstrom** - whirlpool (e.g. she was caught in a maelstrom of emotions.
 The ship got drawn into a treacherous maelstrom)
 - **Vacillation** - oscillation
 - **Sombre** - dark / bleak (e.g. her death put us in a sombre mood.
-The movie is a sombre portrait of life on the streets)
+The movie is a sombre portrayal of life on the streets)
 ---
 - **Recant** - disavow
 - **Obviate** - preclude (e.g. the newfound medical treatment obviates the need for surgery)